-- 1. Coordinate the training, organization, and emergency participation of Emergency Coordinators in the district of jurisdiction as may be defined by the Section Emergency Coordinator. - 2.
-Coordinate response efforts between local ARES groups and Amateur Radio networks within the area of jurisdiction. - 3.
-Act as backup for local areas without an Emergency Coordinator and assist in maintaining contact with governmental and other agencies within your area of jurisdiction. - 4.
-Provide direction in the routing and handling of emergency communications of either a formal or tactical nature, with specific emphasis being placed on Welfare traffic. - 5.
-Recommend EC appointments to the SEC. - 6.
-Be fully conversant in National Traffic System routing and procedures as well as have a thorough understanding of the locale and role of all vital governmental and volunteer agencies that could be involved in an emergency. - 7.
-Actively manage events and generate activities reports with the SEC.
-This includes the timely reporting of emergency and public safety communications rendered in the Section for potential inclusion in ARRL media.
-Will produce monthly reports to the SEC at the guidance of the SEC using current Section preferred reporting process. - 8.
-The requirements for a District Emergency Coordinator include holding a technician-class license or higher; full ARRL membership, and achievement of Level 3 qualifications.
-(Must, within the period of 1 year, from the issuance of this document or appointment as DEC, whichever comes later, or such further time period as authorized by the SM, complete all of the requirements for Advanced and Leadership qualification.)
+- Coordinate the training, organization, and emergency participation of Emergency Coordinators in the district of jurisdiction as may be defined by the Section Emergency Coordinator. - Coordinate response efforts between local ARES groups and Amateur Radio networks within the area of jurisdiction. - Act as backup for local areas without an Emergency Coordinator and assist in maintaining contact with governmental and other agencies within the area of jurisdiction. - Provide direction in the routing and handling of emergency communications of either a formal or tactical nature, with specific emphasis being placed on welfare traffic. - Recommend candidates for EC appointments to the SEC. - Be fully conversant in National Traffic System (NTS) routing and procedures. - Have a thorough understanding of the locale and role of all vital governmental and volunteer agencies that could be involved in an emergency. - Ensure local ECs are appointed and trained, as needed, to fill vacancies. - Establish local standards, in addition to implementing national standards, to meet operational requirements. - Ensure Emergency Coordinators submit monthly reports or others as directed. - Submit the DEC monthly report to the SEC.